suellab/suellab.github.io/_pages/people.md

 Current: Assistant Professor at Northwestern University

 ### My Pham (Doug)
-Current: University of Colorado Medical School
+Current: Student at the Skaggs School of Pharmacy, University of Colorado

 ### Jacqueline Humphries, Ph.D
+Current: Scientist at Amyris, Inc.

 ### Munehiro Asally, Ph.D
 Current: Assistant Professor at the University of Warwick